The Rosedale Funeral Read more [...]

 As a senior tutor at the British Institute of Funeral Directors, Anne places a high emphasis on excellent initial training topped up by continuing professional development.
 Everyone who works at Rosedale is really good at what they do.
 They are all, also, very nice people.
 They think hard about what they do and how they do it.
 Ideas and suggestions from staff are positively encouraged and many have been adopted by the company as a whole.
 You are not just another client here – anything but.
 They gladly give you all the time you need.
 They listen well and respond intelligently.
 Above all, they work with you.

-Bereavement support for clients is seen as fundamental to the service that Rosedale offers, and prior to Covid-19 they offered eight week Bereavement Support Groups, free of charge, and open to anyone no matter how long ago they had been bereaved or which funeral director they had used.
-There are three a year in each area for local people, with facilitators trained by the internationally renowned grief specialist Dr. Bill Webster (Rosedale brings him to the area every year so that he can run a training course) and supported by a member of the Rosedale staff.
+Bereavement support for clients is seen as fundamental to the service that Rosedale offers, and they offer eight-week Bereavement Support Groups, free of charge, and open to anyone no matter how long ago they had been bereaved or which funeral director they had used.
 You can watch an introductory video here.

 Anne says: “We can basically offer anything and everything.”
 The first funeral director in the UK to offer a carbon neutral funeral and a specialist in eco-friendly funerals.
-Can offer you a range of bereavement resources, including their own bereavement counsellor.
+They can offer you a range of bereavement resources, including their own bereavement counsellor.

 Anne and Simon are also passionate about involving children in the funeral arrangements.
 Every branch has lots of really good books which explain death to children and help them take in what has happened.
 Anne does outreach work in local schools, too, and provides baskets of bereavement resources for them.
-They will give you a book, When We Remember, which is full of really good suggestions for the funeral ceremony.
+They also commissioned a video entitled “What happens at a funeral?” whose purpose is to explain exactly that to children who are debating whether or not to attend.
+It can be found on the Rosedale website here

 There are many small things which indicate the thoughtfulness and intelligence that informs this business – too many to list here, but we particularly liked the beautiful coffin tributes we found in one of the back rooms – made of lifelike silk flowers, these are available for families to use when perhaps they may not have the funds to pay for fresh flowers to adorn the coffin.